Engee documentation

 @fastmath expr

-Executes a converted version of an expression that calls functions that may violate strict IEEE semantics.
-This ensures the fastest possible operation, but the results are uncertain.
-Use this with caution, as it is possible to change the numerical results.
+Execute a transformed version of the expression, which calls functions that may violate strict IEEE semantics.
+This allows the fastest possible operation, but results are undefined — be careful when doing this, as it may change numerical results.

 Examples